yaronf/I-D/STAR/draft-ietf-acme-star.md

-Specifically, a server states its availability to grant unauthenticated access to a client's Order star-certificate by setting the allow-certificate-get attribute to true in the meta field of the Directory object:
+Specifically, a server states its availability to grant unauthenticated access to a client's Order star-certificate by setting the allow-certificate-get attribute to true in the auto-renewal object of the meta field inside the Directory object:

 - allow-certificate-get (optional, boolean): If this field is present and set to true, the server allows GET requests to star-certificate URLs.